Idein/msgpack-schema/README.md

 - tuple variants
 - variants with named fields
 - check duplicated tags
-- `msgpack` macro
-- roundtrip tests for the binary de/serializers
 - `#[required]`
 - untagged variants may not have `#[tag]`